changrita1114/python-api-challenge/README.md

     * Zero cloudiness.
     * Drop any rows that don't contain all three conditions.
 * Google Places API was used to find the first hotel for each city located within 5000 meters of the selected coordinates.
-* The hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country were ploted.
+* The hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country were plotted.
 ![alt heatmap](https://github.com/changrita1114/python-api-challenge/blob/master/WeatherPy/14_heatmap_02.png)

 ### Disclaimer